mapeditor/tiled/docs/manual/editing-tilesets.rst

    <div class="new new-prev">Since Tiled 1.0</div>

 Class
-   This property refers to custom classes defined in the :ref:`Property Types Editor <custom-property-types>`.
+   This property refers to custom classes defined in the :ref:`Custom Types Editor <custom-property-types>`.
    See the section about :ref:`typed-tiles` for more information.

 Width and Height